Suresh-Note/Shopping-Trends/README.md

 Dynamic slicers for filtering

-Aggregated KPIs

 Season, category, and customer behavior analysis

 U.S. state-wise map visualization

-# 🎯 Business Problems Solved
+# Business Problems Solved

 This dashboard answers several critical business questions:

-1️⃣ Which product categories generate the most revenue?
+1️ Which product categories generate the most revenue?

 – Helps decide which categories to promote or restock.

-2️⃣ What are the seasonal shopping patterns?
+2️ What are the seasonal shopping patterns?

 – Identifies peak seasons for marketing campaigns.

-3️⃣ Which gender contributes more to shopping?
+3️ Which gender contributes more to shopping?

 – Useful for targeted advertising.

-4️⃣ What items are most frequently purchased?
+4️ What items are most frequently purchased?

 – Supports inventory and supply chain planning.

-5️⃣ How do customers prefer to pay?
+5️ How do customers prefer to pay?

 – Helps optimize payment experience and financial partnerships.

-6️⃣ Which shipping methods are most preferred?
+6️ Which shipping methods are most preferred?

 – Helps improve logistics efficiency and customer satisfaction.

-7️⃣ Where are customers located?
+7️ Where are customers located?

 – Useful for regional marketing and demand forecasting.